 Tuition, fees, books and supplies will be deducted from your award each semester.
 After the 30% of the semester, the Financial Aid Office will verify each student’s attendance and will authorize an excess check of the remaining balance of unused funds for the semester.
 Students that audit or never attend a class are not eligible for Federal Pell Grant.

 Pell Grant Checks

-**Availability of Pell Grant checks can possibly be affected if SCC is forced to close due to adverse weather conditions.
+**Availability of Pell Grant refund checks may be affected if SCC is forced to close due to inclement weather.

 You may be required to repay a percentage of these funds if you withdraw, drop out, or are dismissed from all classes prior to completing 60% of the semester.
 The Financial Aid Office will recalculate eligibility and you will be notified if there is a balance to repay.
 If you charged books and other materials in the bookstore using federal or state aid, these charges will also be considered in the calculation.
 You will be responsible for paying the outstanding balance after the calculation has been determined.
 You will not be allowed to register for classes or receive a transcript until the outstanding balance is paid in full.
 Withdrawing may also affect future financial aid eligibility.
 Please speak to a financial aid staff before withdrawing from classes at SCC.